-Help Ban Use of Animals in Circuses
+Help Stop Animals From Suffering in Circuses

-are subjected to chronic confinement, physical abuse and psychological torment.
+used in Indian circuses are subjected to chronic confinement, physical abuse,

-are often kept shackled by three legs.
+elephants are often shackled by their legs.

 You Can Help